 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Group and of the Company for the current year.
-We have determined that there are no key audit matters to communicate in our report on the financial statements of the Company.
-The key audit matters for the audit of the financial statements of the Group are described below.
 These matters were addressed in the context of our audit of the financial statements of the Group and of the Company as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report.
+For each matter below, our description of how our audit addressed the matter is provided in that context.